 There are lots of different scams out there.
 Scammers can approach you in various places: in visa lines at an embassy or lines for tuition payments, at meetings for international students, or via email or phone.
 Some of these scammers say they are from government agencies and request payment of an “international student tariff” with the threat that your student visa will be cancelled.
 Others claim that they’re third-party agents who represent educational institutions.

-This year, RMIT reported that some students had been targeted by scammers offering a discount on their tuition fees if they paid through another person.
+In 2019, RMIT reported that some students had been targeted by scammers offering a discount on their tuition fees if they paid through another person.
 This other person then paid RMIT with a fake or stolen credit card which was rejected, meaning the fees needed to be paid again and the enrolment may have been cancelled.
 In similar scams, sometimes actual students were recruited into the scheme and the fraudsters used online advertising to reach more victims.

 In 2015, fraudsters offering 10% discounts on university fees conned up to six students in Melbourne.
 In 2016, students in the UK received emails from what appeared to be their university offering fake tuition grants.
 The scammers asked for the student’s personal banking information and included a link to a fake bank verification page.